 It is the responsibility of the person registering the dog and entering the Trial to correctly measure their dog, enter that information in the dog's record on the Register, and use the correct height category at Events.
-Note overall height changes as of

-June 1, 2022.
 Judges will measure any dog(s) they feel may be in the incorrect height division.
 Competitors may also request that a dog be measured; either their own dog or any other dog entered in the Trial.